E - Elderly and Electrical

 - Is the individual frail or at risk of FALLS?

 - CAPACITY?
-Just because someone makes an unwise decisions, does not mean they lack mental capacity
+Just because someone makes an unwise decision, does not mean they lack mental capacity

 The likelihood of sensory impairment increases with age and this may have a detrimental effect on an individual’s awareness of a fire until it is too late.
 A conventional smoke alarm may not be audible to the hearing impaired.
 A decreased sense of smell may result in a smouldering fire going undetected, and loss of touch reduces the ability to detect heat changes.